 Shield is run by a dedicated team of volunteers:

-Ashley Ryan – Founder and Managing Editor
+Ashley Ryan – Founder and Manager

 Ashley, an undergraduate on the War Studies BA programme at King’s College London, founded the Shield blog.
 A mature student, she is transitioning her career into the defence field.
 Her research interests include military history, defence and security.
 She was awarded Third (Equal) Prize in RUSI’s 2016 Trench Gascoigne Essay Prize competition.